 As Peter Zumthor has this week been named as the recipient of this year’s Royal Gold Medal for architecture, here's another chance to watch the movie interview Dezeen filmed with him last summer, in which he told us "I'm a passionate architect and I think it's a beautiful profession."
+Update: this interview is featured in Dezeen Book of Interviews, which is on sale now for £12.

 Speaking at the opening of his Serpentine Gallery Pavilion (pictured) in London, Zumthor said, "I do not work for money; I'm not going for commercial projects.
 I go for projects where I can put my heart into it and which I think are worthwhile."